Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 Fluorescence Correlation Spectroscopy (FCS) is a versatile, cross-disciplinary technique suited for researchers who require quantitative, real-time insights into molecular behaviour at nanomolar concentrations and sub-micrometre spatial scales.
 With applications ranging from fundamental biophysics to translational drug discovery, FCS empowers scientists to probe diffusion, interactions, and conformational changes with single-molecule sensitivity.

-While optimal use benefits from a basic understanding of fluorescence principles and correlation analysis, modern instrumentation and analysis software (e.g. EI-FLEX) have significantly lowered the technical barrier, making FCS more accessible across diverse fields.
+While optimal use benefits from a basic understanding of fluorescence principles and correlation analysis, the modern instrumentation and analysis software provided by the EI-FLEX have significantly lowered the technical barrier, making FCS more accessible across diverse fields.

 1. Biophysicists